-After spending nearly half his life in the military, Command Sgt.
+After spending nearly half his life in the military, it was time for Command Sgt.
 Maj.
 Benny R. Kinsey retired from a successful career as an enlisted man in 2010.

 He was ready, willing and able to enter the private sector.
 The private sector wasn’t ready for him.

 His path to ultimately finding work with Fortune 500 companies and becoming a successful consultant and author is an inspiring example of the many highly transferable talents that veterans like Kinsey can bring to “the civilian” working world.
 It’s also an illustration of the challenges that veterans can face as they attempt to enter the corporate sector after leaving the military.